nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 Which component list is shown on the right will depend on the component of the last command input.
 For example, using a `menu add` command will cause the right side to display the menu list, whereas `order add` will show the right side to display the order list.
 However, using a command on the `customer` component will only update the left list and not affect the right list.

-#### \[Proposed\] Data archiving
+#### Data archiving

-It is proposed that the general use case for removing `Order` objects from the currently displayed list will become not to delete them, but to *archive* them for future reference (e.g. accounting purposes).
+Removing `Order` objects from the currently displayed list will not delete them, but to *archive* them for future reference (e.g. accounting purposes).
 This will be achieved with a `completed` field within each Order object, which will determine whether they are displayed in the currently active order list or in the archived order list.

 ### Command enhancements